companieshouse/overseas-entities-web/docs/Project Structure and Code Style.md

 Authentication is a simple middleware, one of many, that checks `signInInfo.SignedIn` in request session and verifies if user is authenticated with the `checkUserSignedIn(req.session)` util method, otherwise it will be redirected to sign in page `res.redirect('/signin?return_to=${SOLD_LAND_FILTER_URL}')`.

-To chain the middleware to the particular endpoint we add it to the router object like `router.METHOD(path, [callback, ...] callback)`.
-More [here](https://expressjs.com/en/5x/api.html#router.METHOD)
+To chain the middleware to the particular endpoint we add it to the router object like `router.METHOD(path, [callback, ...] callback)` as described [here](https://expressjs.com/en/5x/api.html#router.METHOD)

 ```js
 // Chain middlewares for the `presenter` endpoints